Circumpolar Rock Garden

 only genus in the family.
 They are toxic, and

 temperamental.
-In appearance, they seem rather
+In appearance, the structure is rather

-unusual.
+and the semi-succulent leaves are darker green.
 Although they prefer a more neutral soil, I

 am going to put it in the circumpolar garden, where I